~ Principled ~

 ~ Group rides offer more time in the saddle (just over one hour) than a private lesson (40-45 minutes).

-~ Riding participants (and their guardians) acknowledge that horses are inherently dangerous and agree to sign a release of liability.
+~ Riding participants (and their guardians) acknowledge that horses are inherently dangerous and agree to sign a Release of Liability.

-~ We adhere to strict weight limits and athletic body types (M <210 lb., F <180 lb., children under 12 <120 lb.).
-Every rider (except small children) must be capable of getting into the saddle from a mounting block without assistance beyond horse/stirrup steadying.
+~ Every rider (except small children) must be capable of getting into the saddle from a mounting block without assistance beyond horse/stirrup steadying.
 If you cannot get yourself into the saddle, don't be discouraged - it's still a great opportunity to get out for some exercise alongside your new equine BFF, to learn about or reacquaint yourself with horses through ground training sessions.

 Lake Champlain Inn